-Common PTSD Causes
+Common Causes of PTSD

 You may not be equipped to handle such events psychologically.
 As a result, you eventually develop a mental disorder that you are unable to manage.
+PTSD causes can range from military combat and car accidents to abuse, assault, or witnessing a natural disaster.
+You may also suffer from PTSD causes such as sudden death or injury.

 Why Does PTSD Develop?

 What causes PTSD may not be clear until you understand the connection between your trauma and your mental disorder.
-PTSD can happen immediately.
+Unfortunately, PTSD can happen immediately.
 However, you may not notice how or why it develops until several months or years after the event.
 There are several reasons why PTSD develops, including:

-Survival Mechanism
+Survival Mechanisms

 Abnormal Stress Hormones

-Studies about PTSD reveal that victims have abnormal stress hormone levels.
+Studies about PTSD reveal that victims sometimes have abnormal stress hormone levels.
 High adrenaline production may be a contributing factor to what causes PTSD after the trauma.
 When you feel scared, paranoid, or threatened, your body creates unusually high levels of adrenaline that can lead to panic attacks or anxiety disorder.

 Changes in Brain Function